SAP-samples/cap-llm-plugin-samples/docs/usage.md

 }
 ```

-Next, in our srv/employee-service.js file we are importing the plugin and then using the getAnonymizeData function to retrieve the Employee entity as defined by the EmployeeService
+Next, in our srv/employee-service.js file we can use the getAnonymizeData method of the cds "cap-llm-plugin" service to retrieve the Employee entity as defined by the EmployeeService

 ```
-const { getAnonymizedData } = require('cap-llm-plugin')
+const anonymizer = await cds.connect.to("cap-llm-plugin");
-let anonymizedEmployees = await getAnonymizedData("EmployeeService.Employee")
+let response = await anonymizer.getAnonymizedData("EmployeeService.Employee")
 ```

 To get specific records for the entity, you can do the following.

 This will retrieve the record with id=1.
 ```
-const { getAnonymizedData } = require('cap-llm-plugin')
+const anonymizer = await cds.connect.to("cap-llm-plugin");
-let anonymizedEmployees = await getAnonymizedData("EmployeeService.Employee", [1])
+let response = await anonymizer.getAnonymizedData("EmployeeService.Employee",[1])
 ```

 This will retrieve the record with id=1 or id=2.
 ```
-const { getAnonymizedData } = require('cap-llm-plugin')
+const anonymizer = await cds.connect.to("cap-llm-plugin");
-let anonymizedEmployees = await getAnonymizedData("EmployeeService.Employee", [1,2])
+let response = await anonymizer.getAnonymizedData("EmployeeService.Employee",[1,2])
 ```